descryptors/descryptors/README.md

 >  _The only prescription is more description._

-__Descryptors__  makes finding and monitoring cryptocurrency projects easier.
-Our goal is to be as transparent and neutral.
+__Descryptors__  makes finding and monitoring cryptocurrency projects easy.
+Our goal is to be transparent and neutral.

 https://descryptors.io